 IPTC maintains and provides postemployment medical and life insurance benefits (OPEB) to retirees, through a single-employer defined-benefit plan, which IPTC administers.
 Retirees under the 1997 program and their spouses under the age of 65 not covered by Medicare are eligible under the provisions to continue these benefits but must pay 20% of the medical premium.
 COBRA eligible, or employees who are not receiving pay from IPTC must submit the employee's portion, or the COBRA premiums, to Human Resources no later than the first day of the month the premium is due to retain insurance coverage.
 IPTC will pay \$75 per month towards the COBRA continuation or conversion of group health insurance retained by any employee who retires early or is on disability with IPTC pension.
 If, after the 18th month of continuation group coverage, the retiree is still under the age of 65, IPTC reimburses the retiree up to a maximum of \$225 on a quarterly basis towards the cost of the premiums.
-Retirees also qualify for a life insurance policy with benefits of \$5,500 if they retire on or after the age of 55 with at least 15 years of service.
+Certain retirees also qualify for a life insurance policy with benefits of \$4.07 per month on \$1,000 of coverage if they retire on or after the age of 55 with at least 15 years of service.
 This plan does not issue a stand-alone financial report and no assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement No. 75.

-The employees covered by the benefit terms at the measurement date of December 31, 2021 are:
+The employees covered by the benefit terms at the measurement date of December 31, 2022 are:

 Inactive employees or beneficiaries currently

-receiving benefit payments 87
+receiving benefit payments 57

-Active employees 17
+Active employees 16

-104
+73